acates1982/cbSdkCalendarCreator/README.md

 * Fill out the environment variables
 	* CLIENTID - Client Secret of API Package (Not Legacy Package)
 	* CLIENTSECRET - Client Secret of API Package (Not Legacy Package)
 	* SUBDOMAIN - Tenant Specific Subdomain.
-Ex.
+Ex.mcmtwjynv76zg4b73149z7yzw5mm
-	* SUBDOMAIN - Content Builder Folder ID Where ICS Files Will Reside
+	* ICSFOLDERID - Content Builder Folder ID Where ICS Files Will Reside
 * Create an Installed Package and add a component type of Custom Content Block.
 Use the Heroku app URL as the Endpoint URL when configuring this component.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)